PDLT-University-of-York/test-split-site/docs/ultra/documents.md

     Use this block to convert a PDF, Word or PowerPoint file on your device to a Learn Ultra Document format.

-    This conversion is a step in content devlopment, not a final product.
+    This conversion is a step in content development, not a final product.
 Conversion quality will depend on the type of content in the file.
 Simple text-based files will be easiest to convert, but more complex formatting and layout may be lost.
 Careful checking is needed to tidy up the conversion.

     Currently only available through the *hover to add* method.